waipingng/ML-course-pj1-fork/readme.md

 ### Data Reproduction
-- install additional package: pip install -r `requirements.txt`
+- install the additional package: pip install -r `requirements.txt`
 - run `preprocess.ipynb` file for all pre-processing data to convert the data to be ready for building models.
 - run `pred.ipynb` file for obtaining the best prediction model among all prediction results which are individually tuned.